deslancer/babylonjs-desktop-viewer/README.md

 # Babylon Js Desktop Viewer

-Use it for open and research .glb, .gltf files (currently supported only these formats)
+Use it for open and research .glb, .gltf files (currently supported only these formats

+Currently supports only Windows